Lucaa8/SpigotApi/examples/Items.md

 ![image](https://github.com/Lucaa8/SpigotApi/assets/47627900/4c662cdd-bb72-48b4-a248-250296887f79)

-## Leather Color Meta
+## Leather Color Meta (And Armor Trim)
-With the Leather Color Meta you can set the default color of Minecraft or any customizable RGB value.
-You can also set the Trim Meta here for Leather pieces only.
+With the Leather Color Meta you can colore Leather armor pieces with default Minecraft colors or any RGB value.
+You can also set the Armor Trim Meta here for Leather pieces only.
 ```java
 Item item = new ItemBuilder()
         .setMaterial(Material.LEATHER_CHESTPLATE)